GillesDCI/mvc-layered-pattern-assignment/README.md

 # Create an API for a Booking site - PART II

 In this project we will continue building our API for booking a hotel.
-We will be able to add customers to our backend and customers will be able to book a hotel.
+We will integrate a data la

 ## What you will be doing